Arnold Schwarzenegger's anti-Ukraine war video trends on Russian social media

 I love the Russian people.
 That is why I have to tell you the truth.
 Please watch and share. pic.twitter.com/6gyVRhgpFV— Arnold (@Schwarzenegger) March 17, 2022

-In the nine-minute video, which shows footage of killings and destruction in Ukraine, the actor-turned-politician calls on people to see through disinformation and propaganda.
+In the nine-minute video, which also shows footage of the destruction in Ukraine, the actor-turned-politician calls on people to see through disinformation and propaganda.

 "I'm speaking to you today because there are things going on in the world that are being kept from you, terrible things that you should know about," he says.